Has your dog ever displayed aggressively possessive behavior towards their food, toys, a specific spot in the house, or even a person?

 Dog to Dog Resource Guarding

-Resource guarding between dogs is common and it’s not as bad as you think.
-The body language your dogs display towards each other is just a way to communicate and tell one another they don’t want to share.
-Of course, the situation can always escalate to something more, so it is best to establish ground rules when dealing with two pets who are resource guarding.
+Resource guarding between dogs is common, and it’s not as bad as you think.
+The body language your dogs display towards one another is just a way to communicate and tell one another they don’t want to share.
+Of course, the situation can always escalate to something more, so it is best to establish ground rules when dealing with two resource guarding pets.

 As soon as you see unacceptable behavior from one of the two dogs, separate them and place them in two different rooms.

-This should be done early because if the two dogs get in a fight, whoever “loses” might develop a fear of the other, causing a tense and uncomfortable environment which leads to more unwanted behavior.
+This should be done early because if the two different dogs get in a fight, whoever “loses” might fear the other, causing a tense and uncomfortable environment that leads to more unwanted behavior.

-By training your dog to stop resource guarding, you are creating a better atmosphere for you and your dog.
+By training your dog to stop resource guarding, you create a better atmosphere for you and your dog.
 This training should be continued long after your dog stops resource guarding.

-Just like a bodybuilder needs to continue training after they reach peak physical aptitude, you should continue to reward your dog’s good behavior, lest they forget that being a good dog has its perks.
+Just like a bodybuilder needs to continue training after reaching peak physical aptitude, you should continue to reward your dog’s good behavior, lest they forget that being a good dog has its perks.